-drainage is critical to pavement performance.
+Drainage facility is critical to pavement performance.
 It also known that maintenance and overlays do not greatly improve the life of pavements that do not have good drainage system.
 Because there is no way of stopping water from infiltrating the pavement surface, removal of that water is essential to extending the life of the pavement.
 The main purpose of subsurface drainage is to remove water as quickly as possible.
 When smooth layers under a flexible pavement surface become saturated with water and are not allowed to drain, they become weak.
 [5]

 Pavement damage is the major problem of developing countries.
 The over flow of storm water on the road by runoff results buildup silt in the drainage leading to overturning of the water to the road and difficult to pavement performance and the vehicles.
 This major problem is spread all over the country.
 Jimma city is one of the built-up cities that are affected by poor drainage condition regarding to people awareness, construction problem, poor management system and absent of routine maintenance throughout the year.
-Reconstruction of Bocho Bore kebele Road was carried out in 2003 after Ethiopian millennium years of transformation.
-After re-construction the road is failed rapidly after open to traffic.
 This road is selected due to the serious problems and failures caused by the poor drainage condition and the accumulation of subsurface water in the pavement structure.